 Mercyhurst forward Bailey Bram was a top-10 finalist for the 2012 Patty Kazmaier Memorial Award.
 Bram finished second in the nation in points per game (2.12) and first in power play goals with 12 in 32 games.
 Mercyhurst had a top 10 finalist for the award every season from 2007-12.
 On Thursday, February 27 Christine Bestland was named to a finalist for the 2014 Patty Kazmaier award.
-The Lakers' senior captain recorded 20 goals and 30 assists in the regular season, leading the Lakers to the reg
+The Lakers' senior captain recorded 20 goals and 30 assists in the regular season, leading the Lakers to the regular season title.

 Alumni in the Olympics

 Agosta, four-time CHA Player of the Year, just earned her third Olympic gold medal for Canada in with 2014 Sochi Olympics.
-Former Colonial player and assistant coach Brianne McLaughlin earned her second silver member as one of three goaltenders for Team USA, and Stefanie Marty, a member of the inaugural Division I team at Syracuse, and the program's first captain, help her native Switzerland bring home the country's first Olympic hockey medal since World War II.
+Former Colonial player and assistant coach Brianne McLaughlin earned her second silver medal as one of three goaltenders for Team USA, and Stefanie Marty, a member of the inaugural Division I team at Syracuse, and the program's first captain, help her native Switzerland bring home the country's first Olympic hockey medal since World War II.